Croquet in Stern Grove

 San Francisco Croquet Lawns:

-The croquet lawns in Stern Grove at 19th Avenue and Wawona Street are home to the San Francisco Croquet Club.
+The croquet lawn in Stern Grove at 19th Avenue and Wawona Street is home to the San Francisco Croquet Club.
 The club is organized to support the development and maintenance of public croquet facilities for Tournament Croquet and to popularize croquet in the Bay Area.
 Low annual dues entitle members to use of club equipment and access to free classes and tournaments regularly scheduled year-round at the Stern Grove lawns.

 The San Francisco Croquet Club was the first U.S. Croquet Association club in Northern California when founded in 1981 and has become a widely recognized model for the development of public and membership programs and event formats.